Over the last several decades, media around the practice of law has presented some of…

 Many co-parents have some form of joint conservatorship.
 In other words, both parents have the right to make or be included in important decisions for the children.
 Generally, when it is time to make a decision concerning the child, the parents should work together to do what’s in the best interest of the child.

 What is a Custodial and Non-Custodial Parent?

 Both parents are important to a child.
 However, to determine a parenting schedule, the law defines parents by whether or not they have primary physical custody of the child.
 The definition of custodial and non-custodial are as follows:

 The custodial parent is also called the managing conservator.
 This parent is typically who the child primarily resides with.

 Also referred to as the possessory conservator, the rights of a non-custodial parent depend largely on the custody order the court puts in place.
 Typically, these parents will have access to the child on a defined schedule, such as every other weekend and one weeknight, spring break, summer, and the holidays.

-What is the Standard Holiday Visitation Schedule in Texas?
+What is the Standard Holiday Season Visitation Schedule in Texas?

-Because the holidays are a coveted time which can lead to disputes between co-parents, the Texas Family Code provides a holiday schedule as part of the Standard Possession Order.
+Because the holidays are a coveted time that can lead to disputes between co-parents, the Texas Family Code provides a holiday schedule as part of the Standard Possession Order.
 The holiday schedule is generally the same, regardless of the distance between the custodial and non-custodial parents’ residences.
 In addition, this schedule overrules conflicting weekend or Thursday periods of possession.

 For Christmas, Texas Non-Custodial Parents Generally:

 Have possession of the child in even-numbered years beginning at 6 p.m. on the day the child is dismissed from school for Christmas vacation until Noon on December 28.

 For Christmas, Texas Custodial Parents Generally:

-Have possession of the child in odd-numbered years beginning at 6 p.m. on the day child is dismissed from school for Christmas vacation until Noon on December 28.
+Have possession of the child in odd-numbered years beginning at 6 p.m. on the day the child is dismissed from school for Christmas vacation until Noon on December 28.

 In Texas’ standard possession order holiday visitation, the parent who does not have the child on Christmas will have the child on Thanksgiving and New Year’s Eve.

 What Counts as a Denial of Visitation?